Note: This post contains affiliate links. To learn more about my affiliations, please see my Disclosure Statement.

 Q: What camera do you use?

-A: The photos on this site are taken with either a Nikon Coolpix S6300 (which is a simple point and shoot) or a Canon Rebel T3i.
+A: The photos on this site are taken with a Canon Rebel T3i.
 I use two different lenses for the Canon–a 50 mm and an 18-55 mm.

+However, no camera is going to help you if you don’t understand the basics of photography.
 There is a blogger who wrote a post called How I Hacked Food Gawker and Tastespotting with an iPhone who proves this point nicely.
+Some of her photos are better than the ones I take with my expensive camera.

-If you can’t take the time to learn enough about your point and shoot to take awesome pictures, then I suggest not wasting your money on something even more complicated just yet.
+If you haven’t learned enough about your point and shoot to take awesome pictures, then I suggest not wasting your money on something even more complicated just yet.
 Learn to utilize what you have before going shopping.
-That would be Budget Rule Number One.

 Q: I would like to advertise on your blog.
 How can I make this happen?